merenlab/anvio.org/vocabulary/index.md

 The study of metabolites in bulk is called "metabolomics".
 It allows for identification of the unique chemical fingerprint of a tissue, organ or organism.
 In the current state it faces a lot of methodological challenges.
 Contrary to genomics or proteomics, molecules have distinct physical properties.
 Thus, the full picture of the metabolic profile is obtained from combination of different methods.

+### Metaproteomics
+Metaproteomics is an umbrella term for experimental approaches that are used for studying proteins in microbial communities.
+The term was coiled in a similar fashion as "metagenomics" (see above).
+It involves non-targeted shotgun mass spectrometry.
+Therefore, it concentrates on post-trascriptionally regulated and transcribed proteins.
+It is often used complementary to metagenomics.

+### Strain
+Strain is a genetic variant or subtype of a species.
+It gets tricky if you ask how a species is defined, as there is no single definition.
+But in order to retain brevity we will stick to the proposed definition, undertanding it as a "fine-grained" resolution of species.

+### Haplotype
+Haplotypes are variant copies of a genome in a population.
+Contrained to microbiome, it's two bacterial species that differ by a one or more bases - single nucleotide variants (SNVs).
+In modern metagenomics, haplotype recovery is a challenge, because assembly methods rely on consensus of the true haplotypes within a sample.
+It is additionally complicated with an error rate of sequencing methods (around 1 in 100 bases).
+In such circumstances low-frequency haplotypes are virtually indistunguishable from noise.
+Even high-quality, single-molecule, long-read sequencing platforms fail to achieve good accuracy on the single read level.

+### Orthologous genes
+Orthologous genes (or orthologs) are genes present within different organisms, but derived from a common acncestor.
+I.e. 89-90% of the genes of rat (Ratus Norvegicus) possess a single ortholog in human genome.

+### Paralogous genes
+Paralogous genes (or paralogs) are genes that emerged in result of gene duplication event.
+They are often present within single species and encode proteins with similar function.
+I.e. human alpha and beta globulin genes are considered to be paralogous.
+Paralogs constitute 2/3 of human genome.

 ## All things anvi'o

 This section defines terms that are largely specific to anvi'o.